-Mirabelle Jones (they / them) is a queer, non-binary creative technologist, educator, researcher, and transdisciplinary artist focused on the development of interactive and immersive storytelling technologies, educational activism, and ethical AI practices through a lens of intersectional data feminism.
+Mirabelle Jones (they / them) is a queer, non-binary creative technologist, educator, researcher, and transdisciplinary artist focused on the development of interactive and immersive storytelling technologies, educational activism, and ethical AI practices.
 In their practice, they design and develop immersive art installations, biofeedback wearables, educational toolkits, mixed reality sculptures, endurance performances, artist’s books, and AI and machine learning-based artworks.
 They are a PhD candidate at The University of Copenhagen in the Department of Computer Science within the Human-Centered Computing section exploring ethics and AI through creative critical technical practice.
 They are an affiliate of metaLAB Harvard.
 They are the founder and curator of AI Performance Space, an online gallery for performance artists around the world working with artificial intelligence.
-They are a member of Women in Hardware, CS4ALL, Confronting Data Lab’s PhD Journal Club, the CoAStal NLP research group, and the Pioneer Centre for AI.
+They are a member of Impossible Futures Lab, Women in Hardware, CS4ALL, Confronting Data Lab’s PhD Journal Club, the CoAStal NLP research group, and the Pioneer Centre for AI.